devopsvish/vish-quick-references/Jenkins_Master_Node_Configuration.md

 2. Enter a node name and select **Permanent Agent**
 3. Set the **Number of Executors** (parallel jobs) for the slave
 4. Create a remote working directory in the slave machine (say /home/ubuntu/vish_ws)
-5. Enter the **Label** by which the Jenkins master needs to identify this slave
+5. Enter the **Label** by which the Jenkins master needs to identify this target node
 6. Configure Launch Method
- 	* In the **Launch method"** section, select "Launch agent via SSH."
+ 	* In the **Launch method"** section, select **"Launch agent via SSH"**
  	* Enter the following information:
    		* **Host**: IP address or hostname of the slave machine.
    		* **Credentials**: Select the dropdown with the previously configured credentials to use.
-   		* **Host Key Verification Strategy**: Select **"Non verifying Verification Strategy"** for simplicity (you may want to configure proper host key verification in a production environment).
+   		* **Host Key Verification Strategy**: Select **"Non verifying Verification Strategy"** for simplicity.
+         > *Note: You may want to configure proper host key verification in a production environment*
 7. Click Save
-8. Automatically Jenkins master will initiate a connection request with the slave.
+8. Automatically Jenkins master will initiate a connection request with the specified target node
 9. You can check the status of the logs by selecting the appropriate node that was added.

 ## Troubleshooting:
 1. Check firewall rules for SSH and Jenkins ports.
 2. Verify network connectivity between nodes.
 3. Review Jenkins logs for errors.
+4. Relaunch the agent after changes made to the configuration